 Of course COVID has put pay to many of the plans I had this year.
 The summer of Pride events on my wishlist fell by the wayside but I did get to meet many people I wouldn’t have through the online events I attended.
 I feel incredibly lucky not to have been too badly affected by the virus, but I fully appreciate that the same can not be said for many others.

 Unfortunately, there is still a lot of negativity and transphobia in the world that has affected all of us in the trans community.
 In particular, we see intersectionality at play with the continuing murder of black trans people in the USA.
 One can only hope that the Black Live Matters movement brings real change and is not just forgotten after the US elections.
 Sadly we see the continuing transphobia from a limited number of agitators, particularly in the UK.
 As usual the newspapers continue to harass trans people and they appear to have been joined by the broadcasters and one or two well-known celebrities who really should know better.

 Yet despite all of this I still feel positive and for what is probably the first time in my life I am looking forward to the future and enjoying living in the moment.
 So on my first anniversary of “being me” let me say to everyone who either hasn’t started their transition or are just starting – things will get better, be the person you were meant to be however you identify.
 And remember the community is here for you and we will be here to back you up.

-To share your story and or pictures with the rest of our community please contact us by clicking here.
+To share your story and or pictures with the rest of our community please contact us.